swapdewalkar/hamilton/CODE_OF_CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+* Showing patience and support to newcomers
+* Celebrating diversity and seeking to understand different perspectives
+* Using welcoming and inclusive language

 Examples of unacceptable behavior include: